awsdocs/amazon-personalize-developer-guide/doc_source/working-with-training-metrics.md

-# Evaluating a Solution Version<a name="working-with-training-metrics"></a>
+# Step 4: Evaluating the Solution Version<a name="working-with-training-metrics"></a>

-Amazon Personalize generates a number of metrics when it creates a solution version\.
-These metrics allow you to evaluate the performance of the solution version before you create a campaign and provide recommendations\.
+ When you create a solution version, Amazon Personalize generates metrics that you can use to evaluate the performance of the model before you create a campaign and provide recommendations\.
 Metrics allow you to view the effects of modifying a solution's hyperparameters\.
-You can also compare the metrics between solutions that use the same training data but created with different recipes\.
+You can also use metrics to compare the results between solutions that use the same training data but were created with different recipes\.

 To get performance metrics, Amazon Personalize splits the input interactions data by randomly selecting 90% of users and their related interactions as training data and the other 10% as testing data\.
 The solution version is then created using the training data\.
 Afterwards, the solution version is given the oldest 90% of each user's testing data as input, and the recommendations it generates are compared against the real interactions given by the most recent 10% of testing data\.

-For user\-personalization, it's recommended to run multiple recipes on your data to determine the optimal solution\.
-As a baseline, run the [Popularity\-Count](native-recipe-popularity.md) recipe, which recommends the top K most popular items\.
+To generate a baseline for comparison purposes, we recommend using the [Popularity\-Count](native-recipe-popularity.md) recipe, which recommends the top K most popular items\.

 **Important**
 In order for Amazon Personalize to generate solution version metrics, you must have at least 10 datapoints in your input dataset group\.